BetterLife Pharma Updates Shareholders on its Proposed Acquisition of Altum

 The proposed transaction to acquire all the shares of Altum is subject to the receipt of all required approvals and with BetterLife being satisfied with the results of its due diligence.
 BetterLife has reviewed published scientific claims and materials available publicly on Altum's pipeline of products.

-Should Altum be acquired by BetterLife, Altum would become a wholly-owned subsidiary of BetterLife and BetterLife would have the ability to use and exploit all of Altum's assets (described in further detail below), including AP-003 without restriction and without any further payment by BetterLife to Altum or any need to obtain a license from Altum.
-Accordingly, should BetterLife acquire Altum the Licensing Agreement would no longer be required and neither BetterLife nor Altum would have any obligations thereunder.
+BetterLife would also like to announce that it has amended terms of the agreement entered into on May 6, 2020 with Altum to acquire worldwide rights (other than in Greater China, Japan and ASEAN countries) to commercialize and sell AP-003, a potential COVID-19 treatment.
+Closing date of the definitive agreement has been extended to July 15, 2020.

-Mr. Robert Metcalfe, the lead director of BetterLife commented "I am very pleased that such an overwhelming number of the Altum shareholders have decided to take these actions to express their support and commitment to the merger with BetterLife so that we may work together expeditiously on AP-003 so that we may better understand its potential as a COVID-19 treatment for the benefit of patients and for society at large."
+Mr. Robert Metcalfe, the lead director of BetterLife commented "I am very pleased that we can finally move ahead with Altum to complete the merger and begin work of advancing Altum's pipeline of 3 products, especially AP-003 and its potential as a COVID-19 treatment."

 About Altum Pharmaceuticals Inc.